I Have a Dream: Background

-The March on Washington for Jobs and Freedom was partly intended to demonstrate mass support for the civil rights legislation proposed by President John F. Kennedy in June.
-Martin Luther King and other leaders, therefore, agreed to keep their speeches calm to avoid provoking the civil disobedience which had become the hallmark of the civil rights movement.
-King originally designed his speech as a homage to Abraham Lincoln's Gettysburg Address, timed to correspond with the centennial of the Emancipation Proclamation.
+The March on Washington for Jobs and Freedom was partly intended to demonstrate mass support for the civil rights legislation proposed by U.S. president John F. Kennedy in June 1963.
+Martin Luther King Jr. and other leaders, therefore, agreed to keep their speeches calm to avoid provoking the civil disobedience which had become the hallmark of the civil rights movement.
+King originally designed his speech as a homage to Abraham Lincoln's 1863 Gettysburg Address, timed to correspond with the centennial of Lincoln's 1863 Emancipation Proclamation.